-I’m not much of a TV person anyway, but my nonscientist friends always seem amazed that I’m not an avid follower of that show.
-I’ve never known anyone over the age of twelve – OK, maybe fifteen – who acted that way, so the characters just are not believable to me.
+I’m not much of a TV watcher.
+Nevertheless, my nonscientist friends always seem amazed that I’m not an avid follower of that show.
+In fact, I deeply dislike it.
+Why?
+Because I’ve never known anyone over the age of twelve – OK, maybe fifteen – who acted that way.
+The program’s characters just are not believable to me.
 Other scientists I know loathe the program but not necessarily for the same reason.

 Some people bemoan that the trends in online and social media push people to focus so narrowly that they never have a chance to consider a new or different idea.
-However, we don’t have much of a choice: the statement has been made that today “mass audiences do not exist” so that media are headed toward a future of narrowcasting.
+However, we don’t have much of a choice.
+Experts claim that today “mass audiences do not exist.”
+They mean that media are headed toward a future of narrowcasting.

 However, beware that science is not only a calling, it’s also a business.
-Thus a scientific result that pops up in the news may not be an earth-shaking advance, but may have been simply planted by a vigorous public relations department at a university or national laboratory, or even by an individual scientist with a knack for promotion.
+Thus a scientific result that pops up in the news may not be an earth-shaking advance.
+It may have just been planted by a vigorous public relations department at a university or national laboratory, or even by an individual scientist with a knack for promotion.

-Proxmire’s creation was such a media success that it has served as the inspiration for similar serious or satirical awards, of which a prime example is the Ig Nobel Prize.
-Thus even when it comes to (dubious) awards, science as a curiosity gets more press coverage than science as a serious pastime.
+Proxmire’s creation was such a media success that it has served as the inspiration for similar serious or satirical awards.
+A prime example is the Ig Nobel Prize.
+Thus even when it comes to (dubious) awards, science as a curiosity gets more press coverage than science as a serious vocation.